school-data-hub/school-data-hub/frontend/README.md

 #### Accounts

-- In our school, we have an own currency.
-We use it as a reward system to motivate our pupils.
-With this currency, they can buy stuff in our own shop (like school t-shirts or buttons, but also pencils, erasers, or little games like yoyos and such).
+- In the Hermannschule there is a school own currency.
+It is used as a reward system to motivate pupils.
+With this currency, they can buy stuff in the school's own shop (like school t-shirts or buttons, but also pencils, erasers, or little games like frisbees and such).

 #### Special information